Joint Replacement: Safe Use of Forearm Crutches

 Load levels

-• Partial weight-bearing: Only a part of the body weight should act on the leg.
+• Partial weight bearing: Only a part of the Körpergewichts may act on the leg.

-• No initial load: Rarely used in complicated surgeries or revisions.
+• Initially no load: Rarely in complicated surgeries or revisions.

 How do I know what's right for me?